 When the project is complete, the client receives the full package of software and associated data.
 They are instructed on maintaining hardware needs like hosting and server-side operations, though some providers continue supporting and conducting maintenance for an application long after release.

-It would be a thrill for us to hear about your project and discuss how it can be brought to life!
+Let’s talk about your project and discuss how it can be brought to life!
 Just send us a message, and we can get the ball rolling today.